 Coveo for ServiceNow Architecture

-For more information on the indexing process, see Coveo Cloud Indexing Pipeline.
+For more information on the indexing process, see Coveo Indexing Pipeline.

-A query is made in a Coveo widget implemented within your ServiceNow instance and sent to the Coveo Search API.
-Queries are triggered differently depending on the widget:
+A query is made in a Coveo widget or on your built-in Coveo-powered search page and sent to the Coveo Search API.
+Queries are triggered differently depending on the search interface:

 With a Case Deflection widget, the end user types in the fields of the case creation form.
 Coveo extracts the most important keywords from this text and uses them as a query.
 As the end user continues typing, new queries are fired, further refining the search results.